1. Install the Artivive App for an Augmented Reality experience

 Plume Handmade paper mulberry bark fibres, recycled paper pulp, thread and glue bind this tree like plume.
 How can we stop forests from going up in flames ?

-Take a virtual walk along the interactive map to find images of curious objects, inspired by organic forms and textures which are transformed into augmented reality artworks via AR for an enhanced digital experience.
+Take a virtual walk along the interactive map above to find images of curious objects, inspired by organic forms and textures which are transformed into augmented reality artworks via AR for an enhanced digital experience.

 The idea for this project came about from past months of being cooped up indoors, looking at photos from previous treks, as well as playing with new technologies.
 Though I most enjoy time spent offline, painting and making things by hand, am constantly exploring ways to extend my practice.